wavebeem/wavebeem.com/_drafts/generators-and-iterators.md

 }
 ```

-The usual way to use an iteartor is the new `for...of` loop (note: not `for...in`, that's completely different):
+The usual way to use an iterable is the new `for...of` loop (note: not `for...in`, that's completely different):

 ```js
 for (var x of oneTwoThree()) {